MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

+---
+lab:
+  title: Learning Path 8 - Lab 8 - Exercise 1 - Manage DLP Policies
+  description: In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
+As you proceed with your Microsoft 365 pilot project, your next steps are to implement Data Loss Prevention (DLP) policies at Adatum.
+You will begin by creating a custom DLP policy in this exercise, and then you’ll test DLP policies related to email message archiving and emails with sensitive data.
+  duration: 86 minutes
+  level: 200
+  islab: true
+  primarytopics:
+    - Microsoft 365
+---

 # Learning Path 8 - Lab 8 - Exercise 1 - Manage DLP Policies

 In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Data Loss Prevention (DLP) policies at Adatum.
 You will begin by creating a custom DLP policy in this exercise, and then you’ll test DLP policies related to email message archiving and emails with sensitive data.